-You can sign up as a writer with BMI for free, but it cost to sign up as a publisher.
+BMI is free if you’re signing up as a writer: Singer-songwriter, Producer, or Music Composer.
 To sign up as a publisher with BMI you’re looking at paying $150.00.

 Is the $150.00 worth it?
-It’s only worth it if you plan on sticking with them.
+It’s worth it if you plan on sticking with them or starting your own Publishing Company where you’d be representing other writers.
 Don’t pick the company based on price, pick the company based on what it can do for you.
 And remember, fees are tax-deductible.

 BMI Benefits Are They Worth It?

 BMI offers some pretty nice benefits such as discounted services, insurance, education, healthcare plans, financial assistance, and so on.
 If you’d like a complete detailed list of benefits head over to BMI and take a gander.

 Amongst the many benefits, BMI offers the #1 that stands out to me is the conventions.
 Like ASCAP, their conventions are informative and a great place to network.
 Over the years, I have found BMI’s conventions to be a little bit better.

 In my opinion, the only thing(s) you should be looking forward to is shaking hands, meeting new people, and getting a different outlook on the business.